-Tritten, Jasmine: New Mexico Press Women 2019 Communications Contest, 1st Place for Book Design for Kato’s Grand Adventure and the story won a 2nd Place for Children’s Books, Fiction.
+Tritten, Jasmine: New Mexico-Arizona Book Award 2019 Winner for Kato’s Grand Adventure in the category of Young Reader’s Book and also a finalist in the category of Cover Design-eBooks.
+Kato won a Silver medal from MWSA in their 2019 book contest in the category of Children’s Chapter Book.
+New Mexico Press Women 2019 Communications Contest, 1st Place for Book Design for Kato’s Grand Adventure and the story won a 2nd Place for Children’s Books, Fiction.
 The National Federation of Press Women recognized Kato’s book design with an Honorable Mention.
 New Mexico Press Women 2016 Communications Contest, Honorable Mention for The Journey of an Adventuresome Dane for Nonfiction books for adult readers.
 SWW writing competition 1st place and an Honorable Mention for two short stories.

 Tritten, Jim: Navy League of the United States: Alfred Thayer Mahan Award for Literary Achievement: 1986.
 National Veterans Creative Arts Festival, Gold Medal for 1st Place, 2016, 2018; Silver Medals for 2nd Place, 2012, 2013, 2014; Bronze Medal for 3rd Place 2013.
 George Washington Honor Medal for excellence in Public Communications by the Freedoms Foundation Valley Forge, 1991.
 Naval Submarine League Literary Honorarium 1st Place, 1989.
 1st Honorable Mention in the US Naval Institute’s Arleigh Burke Essay Contest with Silver Medal 1986; 2nd Honorable Mention and Bronze Medal 1991.
-Silver Medals by the Military Writers Society of America, 2014, 2015, 2017; Bronze Medal, 2013.
+Silver Medals by the Military Writers Society of America, 2014, 2015, 2017, 2019; Bronze Medal, 2013.
+Winner in 2019 New Mexico-Arizona Book Awards Young Reader’s Book.
+Gold Medal for First Place, 2019 Annual Writing Contest, SouthWest Writers.
 New Mexico Press Women New Mexico Communication Contest: 2015 contest 2nd Place; 2016 contest 1st Place, 2nd Place and three Honorable Mentions; 2017 contest 1st Place, four 2nd places, and an Honorable Mention; 2018 contest 2nd Place, 3rd Place, and an Honorable Mention; 2019 contest one 1st Place, two 2nd Places, and two Honorable Mentions.
+Silver Medal in the 2020 Global Ebook Awards, collection of short stories/essays category.
 Freedoms Foundations at Valley Forge Honor Certificate for Excellence in Published works, 1984, 1986.
 Military Operations Research Society: Best Paper presented at Soft Factors in Military Modeling and Analysis Working Group, 1996.
 Disabled American Veterans Auxiliary, State Department of Kansas Award: 2nd Place 2012 and Award 2018; 2nd Place Disabled American Veterans, Ernestine Schumann-Heink Chapter 2 Military Service Award, 2013.